Kwok-he-Chu/adyen-cli/README.md

 # Adyen CLI

-This example generates Go client packages for every versioned Adyen OpenAPI spec in `adyen-openapi`, excluding the notification specs, and provides a generic CLI for listing and calling them.
+This example generates Go client packages for every versioned Adyen OpenAPI spec in `adyen-openapi`, excluding the notification specs, and provides a generic CLI for listing and send API requests.

 ## Generate